square/mortar/README.md

 [Dagger](http://square.github.io/dagger/)._

 A Mortar app has only a handful of Activity classes, maybe only a single one.
 It does not have Fragments or Loaders, at least not at Square.
-Instead its UI is built of Activities and Views, which inject whatever services they need.
-Typically, though this is not required, these Activities and Views are thin things that delegate most of their interesting work to injected `ViewPresenters`, which simplify life by surviving configuration changes.
+Instead its UI is built primarily of plain old Views, which inject whatever services they need.
+Typically, though this is not required, these Views are thin things that delegate most of their interesting work to injected controllers called `Presenters`, which simplify life by surviving configuration changes.

 ### The scope tree